llvm/llvm-project/llvm/docs/CommandGuide/llvm-remarkutil.rst

 Summary
 ^^^^^^^

-:program:`llvm-remarkutil count` counts `remakrs <https://llvm.org/docs/Remarks.html>` based on specified properties.
+:program:`llvm-remarkutil count` counts `remarks <https://llvm.org/docs/Remarks.html>` based on specified properties.
 By default the tool counts remarks based on how many occour in a source file or function or total for the generated remark file.
 The tool also supports collecting count based on specific remark arguments.
 The specified arguments should have an integer value to be able to report a count.